hennypurwadi/A_Comparative_Sentiment_Analysis_of_Digital_and_Robot_Pet_Companions_in_Various_Locations/README.md

 ### METHODOLOGY
 The methodology for this study will be a combination of approaches, including:
 1. An experimental approach for comparing several models' performance and model selection based on the best performance.
-2.A quantitative approach for data collection, sentiment analysis, and hypothesis testing.
+2. A quantitative approach for data collection, sentiment analysis, and hypothesis testing.

 ### PERFORMANCE EVALUATION & MODEL SELECTION
 Model                                Accuracy Score